-The Company distributed a semi-annual dividend of \$0.025 per share (approximately \$11.5 million) during Q1 2024.
+The Company distributed the second 2024 semi-annual dividend of \$0.025 per share (approximately \$11.1 million) during Q3 2024.
 The Company views the distribution to be prudent with due consideration for its capital allocation options and the priority of maintaining a strong balance sheet in a range of market scenarios.